ThomasGultzow/starter-hugo-academic/content/publication/effects-of-an-explicit-value-clarification-method-with-computer-tailored-advice-on-the-effectiveness-of-a-web-based-smoking-cessation-decision-aid-findings-from-a-randomized-controlled-trial/index.md

 ---
-title: "Effects of an Explicit Value Clarification Method With Computer-Tailored Advice on the Effectiveness of a Web-Based Smoking Cessation Decision Aid:
+title: Effects of an Explicit Value Clarification Method With Computer-Tailored Advice on the Effectiveness of a Web-Based Smoking Cessation Decision Aid
-  Findings From a Randomized Controlled Trial"
+subtitle: Findings From a Randomized Controlled Trial
 publication_types:
   - "2"
 authors:
-  - Thomas Gültzow
+  - admin
   - Eline Suzanne Smit
   - Rik Crutzen
   - Shahab Jolani